k8-mb/k8-mb.github.io/_posts/2018-06-15-meeting-fourreal.md

-They insist that we have ordered _massiv-parkett_, that it is not allowed by the contract, and that it needs a complicate works of sanding and oiling.
+They insist that we have ordered _massiv-parkett_, that it is not allowed by the contract, and that it needs a complicate works of sanding and oiling, after the installation.
 I object it cannot be true, because the parquet we ordered is already lacquered.
 We have chosen it on purpose, because it is has to be used in the kitchen too.
 I have the specification with me, by they refuse to check, they say they already inspected the material, and I don't know what I am talking about.

 With regard the steps, they say that they are a standard components and they are covered by tiles, no matter that our contract says that the whole flat has a wooden floor, with the only exception of the